adamjarling/daredevil-pedals-netlify-cms/src/pages/dealers/index.md

     Omnium
 ---
-For all sales and pricing inquiries within the United States – Email Daredevilpedals@gmail.com
+For all sales inquiries within the UNITED STATES – Email Daredevilpedals@gmail.com

 OVERSEAS DISTRIBUTION -